Last modified: Aug 14, 2024

 Physical Buttons

-While screens and voice control are becoming more popular, physical buttons still have an essential role in EVs’ user interface.
+While screens and voice control are becoming more popular, physical buttons still play an essential role in the UI of EVs.

 Read all about physical buttons.

-The steering wheel is an essential part of the user interface in a car.
-The primary control mechanism allows the driver to steer the vehicle and control its direction of movement.
+The steering wheel is a crucial part of the UI in a car.
+It is the primary control mechanism that allows the driver to steer the vehicle and control its direction of movement.

 Read all about the steering wheel.